 - Hosting a feeder sending data to ADSBx. [instructions]

-- You are a non-commercial personal user for research, and/or personal knowledge.
+- You are a non-commercial personal or enthusiast user.

-- Donation for JSON Data is 0.15 USD per GB to cover bandwidth and storage costs, $500 one year minimum.
+- A donation for JSON Data is 0.15 USD per GB to cover bandwidth and storage costs.

 ADSBx requires all academic researchers cover the cost of ingest, aggregation, download, and storage for their use.
 If you are and academic researcher with an official email, contact ADSBx for an agreement.